Ed94/gencpp/docs/Parser_Algo.md

 2. If the we immdiately find a closing token, consume it and finish.
 3. If we encounter a varadic argument, consume it and return a `param_varadic` ast constant
 4. `parse_type`
+5. If we have a macro, parse it (Unreal has macros as tags to parameters and or as entire arguments).
+6. So long as next token isn't a comma
-5. If we have an identifier
+  a.
+If we have an identifier
     1. Consume it
     2. Check for assignment:
-        1. Consume assign operator
+      a.
+Consume assign operator
-        2. Parse the expression
+      b.
+Parse the expression
-6. While we continue to encounter commas
+7. While we continue to encounter commas
-    1. Consume them
+    a.
+Consume them
-    2. Repeat steps 3 to 5.2.2
+    b.
+Repeat steps 3 to 6.2.b
-7. Consume the closing token
+8. Consume the closing token

 ## `parse_preprocess_cond`